wordslab-org/wordslab-notebooks/README.md

 - an autocomplete feature when you write code
 - shortcuts to execute common development operations with a language model

-To provide AI assistance in you Terminal, the Aider AI pair programmer is also installed and ready to use: it is a command line agentic asssitant which can generate code for you.
+To provide AI assistance in you Terminal, the Cline AI coding agent is also installed and ready to use: it is a command line agentic asssitant which can generate code for you.

 For more details read the [Visual Studio Code tutorial](https://github.com/wordslab-org/wordslab-notebooks-tutorials/blob/main/04_visual-studio_code.ipynb).